mandarussell/mandarussell/README.md

 ### :woman_technologist: About Me:

-COBOL developer up-skilling.
+Software Engineer in Scotland.

-- 🔭 I’m currently working on finding a job with a company that wants to make a difference and embrace change
+- 🔭 I’m currently working on up-skilling from COBOL.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java.
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I was an extra in a Cadbury World advert when I was 6 years old.